SachaBrd/pokemon-battle-system/README.md

 The goal of the game is to defeat the opposite trainer.
 In order to win you must defeat all six of the opposite trainer's Pokemon.

 Live site: https://deusmalsith.github.io/pokemon-battle-system/ (View on a Desktop)

+# License

+not my original work, this is forked from https://github.com/DeusMalsith/pokemon-battle-system I added some sprites and modified a few lines of code.

+### TODO

+- change sprites

+- add funny pokemons

+- add instructions on the side

+- Pokemons to add :
+mario balotelli
+Cloud
+Mewtwo
+Red XIII